wdlindmeier/AppLauncher/README.md

 2) Open apps/AppLauncherClient on all of the client machines.
 This app coordinates with the Launcher to start and stop local processes.
 The client opens in full-screen mode, but this can be toggled by pressing 'f'.

 3) Open AppLauncher on the controller machine.
 When it boots, you'll be asked to select a .schedule file.
-You can find a sample in the "data" folder.
+You can find a sample in the "schedules" folder.
 This is the format to create your own:

 ```xml
 <schedule>